DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
 * EPKL v1.4.1: Timerless EPKL!
 State-2-VK mapping types.
 SwiSh & FliCK modifiers.
+Layout_Override.
 	- Timerless EPKL!
 All key press (processKey and runKey) functions and timers were replaced by simply calling keyPressed() and sending KeyUp directly.
 		- This should remove the last bit of sluggishness and possibly allow EPKL to work with more games and the like.
 It could be pretty huge!
 		- Critical priority was given to some functions to improve timing for OSMs etc.